pvoodhar/SupriseHousingAdvancedRegressionAssignment/README.md

         R2 score(Test)             0.87             0.86

 ## Technologies Used
-- library - version 1.0
+- SciKit Learn
-- library - version 2.0
+- Pandas, Numpy
-- library - version 3.0
+- Matplotlib, Seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->